yzjjdcf/TDelete/README.md

 ## Proxy Settings (Optional)

-If you wish to use a **SOCKS5 proxy** for privacy, you can enter your
+If you wish to use a **SOCKS5 proxy** for privacy, you can enter your proxy details in the respective fields in the application.

+- **Proxy Address**: Enter the address of your SOCKS5 proxy server (e.g., `127.0.0.1`).
+- **Proxy Port**: Enter the proxy server port number (e.g., `10808`).

+## License

+TDelete is open-source and available under the MIT License.
+Feel free to fork or contribute to the project!